sybrew/The-SEO-Framework-Extension-Manager/extensions/free/title-fix/trunk/readme.md

 ### Broken WordPress standards

-10 years ago, [WordPress introduced a modern title tag standard](https://make.wordpress.org/core/2014/10/29/title-tags-in-4-1/).
+Over 10 years ago, [WordPress introduced a modern title tag standard](https://make.wordpress.org/core/2014/10/29/title-tags-in-4-1/).
 Still, not all themes have implemented this.

 Themes without the modern standard may opt in for "pretty" titles, rather than semantic titles.
 This creates various issues.